 Show a maximum of eight items at once (maxVisibleItems=8).

-When possible apply changes immediately but do not initiate an action (like print, send, delete) when the user selects an item from a drop-down list.
+When possible apply changes immediately but don’t initiate an action (like print, send, delete) when the user selects an item from a drop-down list.

 Place options that represent general options (e.g. all, none) at the beginning of the list.